-Revised 4/1/2020

 1. RULES

 1.1.
 This regatta will be governed by the rules as defined in the Racing Rules of Sailing (RRS).

 1.2.
-For the purposes of the definition of rule, the class rules shall be the rules of the OPTIMIST, 420, and Open BIC classes.
+For the purposes of the definition of rule, the class rules shall be the rules of the OPTIMIST, 420, O’Pen Skiff and RS Feva classes.

 1.3.
-It is possible that the OPTIMISTs will compete on course that is separate from the Open BICs and 420s.
+It is possible that there will be two courses.
 A final decision will be made on race day and depend on number of entrants and wind and weather conditions.

 1.4.
 Certain rules may be changed and these changes will appear in full in the Sailing Instructions and posted on the Official Notice Board.